anoma/geb/geb-cl/README.md

 ###### \[in package GEB\]
-Everything here relates directly to the underlying machinery of `GEB`, or to abstractions that help extend it.
+Everything here relates directly to the underlying machinery of GEB, or to abstractions that help extend it.

 <a id="x-28GEB-3A-40GEB-CATEGORIES-20MGL-PAX-3ASECTION-29"></a>
 ### 4.1 Core Categories

-The underlying category of `GEB`.
+The underlying category of GEB.
 With [Subst Obj][ca6e] covering the shapes and forms ([Objects][dbe7]) of data while [Subst Morph][ffb7] deals with concrete [Morphisms][ada9] within the category

 <a id="x-28GEB-3A-40GEB-SUBSTMU-20MGL-PAX-3ASECTION-29"></a>
 #### 4.1.1 Subst Obj

-This section covers the objects of the `GEB` category.
+This section covers the objects of the GEB category.
 Every value that is a [`SUBSTOBJ`][718e] is automatically lifted into a [`SUBSTMORPH`][e5d9] when a `SUBSTMORPH` is expected.